NSReverse/CustomKituraServer-swift/README.md

 # CustomKituraServer-swift
 This is my take on a simple webserver built on IBM's Kitura

+I built this project for the fun of learning something new and practicing on my Swift.

 This server takes in a simple web structure on the form of:
 - public_html/
   - css/